joshua-cooper/config-ng/README.md

 - [x] Double click statuscolumn handler
 - [ ] LSP codelens
 - [ ] Custom codelens virtual text
-- [ ] Use LSP omnifunc and foldexpr in lua files when lsp is active (all files? need to check how default ftplugins interact here)
 - [ ] Recalculate folds on LSP attach (`:help zx`)
 - [ ] Termux handling
   - [ ] Path display (this might apply to non nixos distros too, like